Being a member of ISF gives you a unique perspective on the seed industry and gets your voice heard on a global stage.

 ISF membership means your voice is heard at top-level meetings of intergovernmental organizations including UPOV, OECD Seed Schemes, ISTA, WIPO, FAO, IPPC, CBD, IT and others.
 Thanks to its official observer status, ISF represents the views of its Members at regular meetings, for example, expressing concerns about developments or putting forward changes to regulations.
 No other trade association has such a broad observer status in such organizations.

 ISF membership means you can benefit from ISF arbitration in case of disputes.

-- SF membership keeps you informed of the latest ISF activities and industry developments through the bi-monthly News Bulletin emailed exclusively to members.
+- ISF membership keeps you informed of the latest ISF activities and industry developments through the bi-monthly News Bulletin emailed exclusively to members.

 - ISF membership gives you access to the relevant part of the Members Area on the ISF website.

 - ISF membership entitles you to participate in the ISF Communications Forum which connects on a quarterly basis to strengthen global coordination.